Riau-Lingga Sultanate

-The sultanate came into existence as a result of the partition of the Johor-Riau Sultanate that separated Peninsular Johor, together with the island of Singapore, from the Riau archipelago.
+The sultanate came into existence as a result of the partition of the Johor-Riau Sultanate that separated Johor on the Malay Peninsula and the island of Singapore, from the Riau Archipelago.
 This partition followed the succession dispute following the death of Mahmud III of Johor, when Abdul Rahman was crowned as the first Sultan of Riau-Lingga.
 The maritime kingdom was recognised by both the British and the Dutch following the Anglo-Dutch Treaty of 1824.

 Its historical territory is almost parallel to the present-day Riau Islands Province, Indonesia.